-The following goals are issues that we need to accomplish through using U.S. Department of concerns that compound to improve overall opportunities for fair housing.
+The following goals are issues that we need to accomplish through using U.S. Department of Housing and Urban Development funds annually.
+Every goal is a high priority serving different concerns that compound to improve overall opportunities for fair housing.